pradeesi/cloud_armor_multi_project_policies/README.md

 Variables for this script are defined in 3 files -

   * **terraform.tfvars:**  List of GCP Projects, and Security Policy Params.
   * **project_specific_rules.auto.tfvars:** List of unique rules mapped with the GCP Projects.
   * **common_rules.auto.tfvars:** List of common rules applicable to all the GCP projects defined in the "terraform.tfvars" files.

-Note: All the variables and various data-strustrues are defined in the "variables.tf" file.
+  Note: All the variables, and the data-strustrues are defined in the "variables.tf" file.

 ## 4. Initialize, Plan, and Apply:

+Once you are done with the variable files, you can use "terraform init" command to install the Cloud Armor's "security_policy" module from Terraform repo.

+    terraform init

+Create and varify the plan using "terraform plan" command -

+    terraform plan

+Apply the changes to Cloud Armor using the "terraform apply" command -

+    terraform apply